CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ```

 The last function will allow to check whether the extracted estimates
-correspond well to what we are looking for, by computed them from the
+correspond well to what we are looking for, by computing them from the
 contingency table (please note that we are working with only one
 categorical predictor variable, hence, it returns raw estimates (i.e.,
-un-adjusted estimates) that we are looking for.
+un-adjusted estimates)).

 ``` r
 ratio <- function(data) {